anasouardini/smartTeam/README.md

 # SmartTeam — Team management app

-The purpose of this project is to practice authentication and authorization, I didn't do a very good job at the prior project when it comes to authentication and authorization, so I decided to give it more practice.
+The purpose of this project is to practice authentication and authorization.
+I didn't do a very good job on the previous project when it came to authentication and authorization, so I decided to give it more practice.

-The project is about managing teams/projects, where each profile is like an organization, each account has it's own portfolios, projects and tasks within those projects.
-Each member of the organization has or doesn't have certain privileges to certain portfolio, project or task.
+The project is about managing teams/projects, where each profile is like an organization.
+Each account has its own portfolios, projects, and tasks within those projects.
+Each member of the organization may or may not have certain privileges for specific portfolios, projects, or tasks

 ## Tools